 The Member Directory provides the public with the list of Members elected to the American Philosophical Society from 1743 to the current year and includes general information and short biographies.
 The section of the Member Directory that is restricted to elected Members provides more detailed information and is accessed through the Members-Only Portal.

 The APS is an elected body of scholars from all different disciplines.
-Today the Society has approximately 1,000 elected Members, about 850 of whom are Resident Members (are citizens of or live and work in the United States) and about 150 are International Members from more than two dozen countries.
-Only 5,605 Members have been elected since 1743.
-Since 1900, more than 240 Members have received the Nobel Prize.
+Today the Society has approximately 1,000 elected Members, about 840 of whom are Resident Members (are citizens of or live and work in the United States) and about 160 of whom are International Members from more than two dozen countries.
+As of April, 2023, only 5,816 Members have been elected since 1743.
+Since 1900, more than 260 Members have received the Nobel Prize.

 The photo above shows the diversity of the Society's Membership, with Michael Marletta (molecular biologist), Joyce Carol Oates (author), Stephen Lippard (chemist), Yve-Alain Bois (art historian), Martha Minow (legal scholar), and Elena Kagan (Justice of the US Supreme Court) all sitting in the front row waiting to be inducted into the Society.